gextyr/powerbivisual_fullcalendar/README.md

 # Introduction
+* This document and the code/dependencies haven't been updated in a few years.
+I am making the repo public in case it is useful to anyone.
 * Basic [Full Calendar](https://fullcalendar.io/) Implementation in a Power BI Visual using React
 * Written by [Gregory Morris](mailto:gmorris@microsoft.com) on a rainy afternoon, with some improvements and fixes by @jlara005
 * Note - unlike other calendar/gantt visuals, this is intended to show eaches, instead of aggregates